-If you’re looking for ways to make money online, answering questions can be a fun and legitimate experience that you can either do part-time or full-time.
+If you’re looking for ways to make money online, answering questions can be a fun, fulfilling experience that you can either do part-time or full-time.

 Other important things you need include:

 - The right location – Some companies have restrictions on location, so double-check before signing up.